LeivoSepp/TrackMe-inReach-app-in-Azure-for-free/README.md

 * People can see the date, kilometers traveled and duration into each point from the start.
 * People can see detailed points information in the map if the track duration is two days or less.
 ### Technical Functionality
+* If you have multiple parallel tracks then subscribers e-mail will be sent out only once.
+*
 ### TrackMe Architecture

 ![Track Me Web Site](TrackMeWebSite.png)